The State of Education in Peru

 A brief description of Peruvian society is important to understanding the current state of education in Peru.
-Here are some random facts about Peruvian society.
+Discussed below are key facts about Peruvian society.

 - The general population is around 30 million

 - 22 percent of the population lives in rural areas